krisvishwanathan/starterproject/README.md

 # starterproject
 For the projects to be consumed by Schedule Time framework, it needs to be library app. but you can start them like regular django project and test locally
+The setup.py and manifest.in file make the app library project when built using below command </br>
+python setup.py sdist</br>
-The setup.py and manifest.in file make the app library project when built using below command python setup.py sdist above command creates tz file in the repository that can be installed using pip install git+<repository name>
+above command creates tz file in the repository that can be installed using pip install git+<repository name></br>
-To start project project from scratch follow below steps mkdir <projdir>
+To start project project from scratch follow below steps</br>
+mkdir <projdir></br>
-cd <projdir>
+cd <projdir></br>
 virtualenv venv
 source venv/bin/activate
 django-admin startproject <projname>